Chemical-technical products

 Environmental hazards of the product | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information It is important to avoid the distribution of environmentally hazardous substances in the environment.
+Criterion information The purpose of this requirement is to avoid the distribution of environmentally hazardous substances in the environment.
 The core criterion excludes environmentally hazardous products.
-Criterion text The product shall not be classified with the following hazard classifications and hazard statements in accordance with Regulation (EC) No.1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP-regulation), nor in self-classification.
+Criterion text The product shall not be classified with the following hazard classifications and hazard statements in accordance with Regulation (EC) 1272/2008 of the European Parliament and of the Councilon classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP-regulation), nor in self-classification.

 Environmentally hazardous substances | Advanced | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information It is important to avoid spreading of environmentally hazardous substances in the environment.
-This requirement limits the environmentally hazardous substances in the product.
-Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.
-1272/2008 on classification, labeling and packaging of substances and mixtures (CLP Regulation).
+Criterion information The purpose of the requirement is to avoid spreading of environmentally hazardous substances in the environment.
+The advanced criterion limits environmentally hazardous substances in the product.
+Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) 272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.

 Bioaccumulation of preservatives and colouring agents | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information It is important that preservatives and colouring agents in the products are not bioaccumulative since they can accumulate in living organisms and become concentrated upwards in the food chain.
-Criterion text Ingredient1 preservatives and colouring agents shall not be bioaccumulative, in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation).
+Criterion information The purpose of the requirement is to avoid bioaccumulative preservatives and colouring agents in the products.These substances can accumulate in living organisms and become concentrated upwards in the food chain.
+Criterion text Ingredient1 preservatives and colouring agents shall not be bioaccumulative, in accordance with Regulation (EC) 1272/2008 of the European parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP regulation).
 Exceptions:

 | |||||||||||||||||||||